wellcomecollection/docs/rfcs/048-concepts-rfcs/README.md

 #### 3. Identified concepts on works

-Where works are tagged with identifiable (in practice, Library of Congress) concepts, we need to be able to match these up with concepts in our knowledge graph.
+Where works are tagged with identifiable (in practice, Library of Congress and MeSH) concepts, we need to be able to match these up with concepts in our knowledge graph.
 The outcome here is that, given a work, we should be able to know its subjects/agents/etc, and given a concept, we should be able to query for the works that are tagged with it.